choucurtis987/fall2021_honors_project/README.md

 - [Tkinter](https://docs.python.org/3/library/tk.html)
 - [Matplotlib](https://matplotlib.org/3.4.3/contents.html)
 # Acknowledgments
-[scopeclient.py](/scopeclient.py) was created as collaboration between Curtis Chou and Kolo Wamba for Curtis' Fall 2021 Honors Project.
+[scopeclient.py](/scopeclient.py) was created as a collaboration between Curtis Chou and Kolo Wamba for Curtis' Fall 2021 Honors Project.
 A portion of the code that aided in plotting was created by Brendan Murtagh.